SiclaitGitHub/post-install-config/README.md

 Help Topics will help streamline your end-user’s help desk experience to ensure proper assignment and prompt response to the ticket.
 Create as many Help Topics as needed and can even nest Help Topics within each other for further breakdown (For example, Human Resources and Human Resources/Payroll.)

-- In the "Admin Panel" of the osTicket window click on "Manage" the select "Help Topics"
+- In the "Admin Panel" of the osTicket window, click on "Manage" the select "Help Topics"
 - Click on “Add New Help Topics”
 - Add the following Help Topics: "Business Critical Outage", "Personal Computer Issues", "Equipment Request" and "Password Reset"
 - After each Help Topic click "Add Topic"